Heading for the light at the end of the tunnel…

 Each person is supported individually to write and develop their own plans of care and support.
 Goals are set by people and a plan agreed for how – as a team – we are going to get there.
 For many of the people we support, drinking had become their whole life and we encourage people to replace this habit with a wide range of activities and plenty of outings to broaden horizons and develop other pastimes.

 There are beautiful gardens across all sites and everyone is encouraged to participate and take responsibility for this space.
-We believe that the process of growing plants and vegetables from seed is very therapeutic.
-At Roberta House and in Artichoak Cottage people are supported to maintain vegetable beds as well as grow flowers so the kitchens are supplied throughout the summer.
-Some of the people we support also volunteer several times a week at a local horticultural project.
+Until COVID-19, some of the people we support also volunteered several times a week at a local horticultural project.
+We are slowly returning to normal.

 Our team coaches, encourages and enables our clients with development of work-based skills, life skills development including numeracy and literacy, as well as personal development including fitness.

-We have multiple PCs and laptops available to our clients and we coach computer literacy in all forms, from using Facebook and other social networking sites, to using Skype to stay in touch with family.
-There is also wired broadband access throughout both homes for clients with their own computer equipment.
+We have multiple PCs and laptops available to those of our clients who don’t have their own, and we coach computer literacy in all forms, from using Facebook and other social networking sites, to using Skype to stay in touch with family.
+There is also wired and wireless broadband access throughout both homes for clients with their own smartphones and computer equipment.

 Most of the people we support state that they would eventually like to return to the wider community and be living more independently.
 As a result of this, our balance of activities and practising of work-based skills reflects this.
 We are continually investing in facilities to meet our clients’ needs.